mit-crpg/PINSPEC/README.md

 If you would rather install this as a standalone Python package only accessible to your username:

-   > sudo python setup.py install --user
+   > python setup.py install --user

 To run a sample infinite medium input file, do: